 Hrvoje Osvadić was born 1973 In Osijek, Croatia.
 Since1999 he has worked as freelance producer on film and TV.
 Since 2009 he is a co-owner of the production company Petnaesta umjetnost.
 His productions include documentary and fiction films, shorts and TV series.
 Hrvoje Osvadić is the president of the Croatian Producers Association and a member of Croatian Film Workers Association.

-Martina Petrović holds a major in International Relations and a minor in Psychology.
-Martina has gained most of her working experience at the Ministry of Culture, being responsible for various cultural exchange programmes between Croatia and other countries; among many, for the organisation of Croatian film presentation during international film festivals in Berlin and Cannes.
-From 2008, she has been actively involved in the establishment of the Croatian Audiovisual Centre, where she has stayed, after being chosen by the European Commission, as the Head of MEDIA desk Croatia.
-Martina Petrović, as the Head of MEDIA desk Croatia, (today’s Creative Europe Desk – MEDIA Office Croatia) has been actively involved in organising innovative and active presentations/workshops, which have shown ongoing interest in the MEDIA Programmes and are always well perceived with a great number of Croatian, but also European participants.
+Martina Petrović has a major in International Relations and a minor in Psychology.
+Martina has gained most of her working experience at the Ministry of Culture, De- partment for International Cultural Cooperation, being responsible for various cultural exchange programmes between Croatia and other countries; among many activities, she was responsible for the organisation of Croatian film presentation during international film fe- stivals in Berlin and Cannes.
+From 2008, she has been actively involved in establishing the Croatian Audiovi- sual Centre, where she has stayed, after being chosen by the European Commission as the Head of MEDIA Desk Croatia.
+Following immediate and successful re- sults in terms of ensuring the financing by the MEDIA Programme, working thoroughly on the promotion of the Croatian film, resulted in receiving the first Albert Kapović Award by the Croatian Producers Association, given at the opening of Zagreb Film Festival in 2010.
+As the Head of MEDIA Desk Croatia (today’s Creative Europe Desk – MEDIA Office), she has been actively involved in organising innovative and active presenta- tions/workshops – important tools for education and networking – between Croatian but also European film professionals.